rand256/valetudo/deployment/README.md

 Create /etc/init/valetudo.conf using the file located in this directory

+Note that pkg package of version 4.4.0 and above uses libstdc++ incompatible with that available in stock vacuum firmware.
+So you should either build Valetudo with pkg v4.3.8 or use another stdc++ library (i.e. libstdc++6_5.3.1-14ubuntu2_armhf.deb will do nicely).
+In the latter case it is required to unpack deb file somewhere on the vacuum using `dpkg -x file.deb /some/path` and put into valetudo upstart conf `env LD_LIBRARY_PATH=/some/path/usr/lib` above `exec` line.

 # Preventing communication to the Xiaomi cloud

 To prevent the robot from communicating with the Xiaomi cloud you need to setup